 mm.
 The kit includes parts for one input buffer and suits all

 This is a low cost alternative that normally shows just the important KiloHertz numbers of the input frequency - any MHz numbers overflow (normally) out of sight to the left!
-This means that it is suitable for direct conversion rigs, and for superhets whose IF is an integer number of MHz - as in my kits.
+This means that it is suitable for direct conversion rigs, and for the simpler superhets whose IF is an integer number of MHz - as in these kits.
 The least significant digit shows the units of KHz, and the top digit shows the hundreds of KHz.
 It uses the same devices as the 5D counter so has all the advantages of low noise and DC currents in the wires to the displays.
 For use with superhets, it can count either up or down, with remote DC control for multi-band options.
 Input sensitivity is about 50 mV p-p at 10 MHz falling to 100 mV at 35 MHz; the maximum input frequency will be normally be over 60 MHz.
 The PCB size is 50 x 80 mm; supply required, 7 to 22 volts.
 The 21 segment resistors are mounted behind the display or end-on at the logic PCB.
 Two sorts of display are available - the narrow 0.3" wide type or the larger 1" high versions - please specify when ordering.
 The photo below shows the prototype fitted to the new Digital Sig Gen - together these kits make an excellent combination.
 Extra MHz displays can be either hard wired, or made to count (under the control of the 3D logic PCB) by adding only two ICs.
-(This kit is not suitable for the Mendip.)
 The basic 3D counter cost is £30.
 Extra MHz displays & resistors £1 each, or two displays with 2 counting chips £5.

 This kit has two types of output; either a square wave or 'marker pips'.
 Both depend on digital techniques using 5v high speed CMOS logic.
 The square wave outputs are derived from the main digital VFO which runs between 6.5 and 16 MHz, with six switch selected ranges of frequency division, covering 130 KHz to 16 MHz.
 Main tuning is by PolyVaricon with a potentiometer Fine control.
 These square wave outputs are rich in odd harmonics which can be used right into VHF!
 Thus the third harmonic (the strongest) of the top range would cover 19.5 - 48 MHz, and the fifth 32.5 - 80 MHz etc..
 Although it is unusual for a sig gen to have square wave outputs, for most applications they will be fine - for driving a mixer, the harmonics are unlikely to be a problem (and can occasionally be useful!) and for aligning filters, the harmonics will be removed by the filter anyway!
 The important thing is to be aware the harmonics are there and to consider if any funny results might be due to them (unlikely!).
 The alternative 'marker pip' outputs are derived from a 5 MHz crystal oscillator, followed by the same switch selectable dividers giving 'pip' spacings of 5, 2.5, 1.25 MHz, 500, 250 or 100 KHz.
 These are intended for calibrating the receiver tuning scales - the choice of 'pip' interval makes it much easier to be certain about the frequency of any individual 'pip'!
 The square wave output level is selected by another switch with nominal levels of 200, 20 and 1 mV p-p open circuit from a 50R source impedance; the pip output levels are much lower as the very narrow pulse energy is spread over a very wide spectrum up into VHF!
 The whole unit runs off a PCB mounted PP3 battery.
 If the Dig Sig Gen is combined with the 3D counter it becomes a very versatile piece of test equipment, especially if the counter can be switched between sig gen or an external signal.
 The Dig Sig Gen PCB has provision for two extra counting stages so that it becomes a 5 digit counter as in the photo below.
 (This is an early model without the extra switches!)
 The Dig Sig Gen is £36, or with the 3/5D counter and extra toggle £70.